krasimir/react-in-patterns/book/chapter-5/README.md

 };
 ```

 That `<input>` element above is a little bit useless because the user updates the value but our component has no idea about that.
-We then have to use [`Refs`](https://reactjs.org/docs/glossary.html#refs) to get an access to the actual element.
+We then have to use [`Refs`](https://reactjs.org/docs/glossary.html#refs) to get access to the actual element.

 ```js
 class App extends React.Component {